Quazi Sazzad Ali Zahir: Military career

 For his valour in the battles, he was awarded the ‘Bir Protik’ gallantry award.
-He was awarded Chief of Army Staff commendation two times for his excellent performance in Training courses in India, UK and USA.
-He was the Chief Instructor of the Corps of Artillery and a Staff Officer in the Army Headquarter.
+He was awarded the Chief of Army Staff commendation two times for his excellent performance in training courses in India, the UK, and the US.
+He was the chief instructor of the Corps of Artillery and a staff officer in the Army Headquarters.

 In 2013, Zahir was awarded the Bangladesh Independence Award, the highest civilian award, for his contribution to the liberation war.

-Zahir approached Prime Minister Sheikh Hasina to provide award and recognition to Indian soldiers killed in the Bangladesh Liberation war.
-He is co-coordinating the project with the Government of Bangladesh to provide crests to Indian soldiers killed in the war.
-He founded Shuddhoi Muktijoddho to provide recognition to Tribal veterans of Bangladesh Liberation war.
+Zahir approached Prime Minister Sheikh Hasina to provide awards and recognition to Indian soldiers killed in the Bangladesh Liberation War.
+He is co-coordinating the project with the government of Bangladesh to provide crests to Indian soldiers killed in the war.
+He founded Shuddhoi Muktijoddho to provide recognition to tribal veterans of the Bangladesh Liberation War.

 He has been awarded Padma Shri for his contribution in the field of Public Affairs on 2021 by the president of India Shri Ramnath Kovind.